Honoring Our Small Business Champion Organizations

 I was recently invited by a leader in Supplier Diversity, Richard Chacon - Director of Supplier Diversity and Development for Union Bank, to attend a Business Matchmaking (BMM) event held in San Jose.
 Union Bank is very active in the MBE community (I know Richard through the NMSDC) and they support a variety of organizations, including being a sponsor of BMM.
 If you're not familiar with them, BMM supports procurement opportunities for small businesses in every industry, producing regional face-to-face selling events, plenary seminars and workshops, online training and collateral material for MBEs.
 This was my first time attending one of their events and I must say I was very impressed by the efforts of the many corporate sponsors and participants that made this event so informational and thus successful.

-In addition to Richard and his colleagues from Union Bank, there were many professionals from leading corporations such as Norton, HP, Lockheed Martin, PAR, PG&E, SoCal Edison, Nova Group, and other resource partners.
+In addition to Richard and his colleagues from Union Bank, there were many professionals from leading corporations such as HP Enterprise, PAR Electrical Contractors, PG&E, SoCal Edison, Nova Group, and other resource partners.
 They participated in a morning panel session that educated entrepreneurs and businesses about the importance of protecting your business from cyber threats and provided tips and best practices for doing so.
 The panel discussion was followed by scheduled matchmaking sessions

 The panel focused on cyber threats and the related crime that affects businesses every day.
 Now for some of you, this may not seem like it would apply to your business; you might not think you have data that criminals want.
 The truth though, is that you most likely do and there are people out there waiting to hold your data hostage.
 It was great to hear from experts, right here in the technology capital, and get some practical advice on an issue that we should all be concerned about.